dan-myles/alive-bot/README.md

 # Alive

 > A Discord music bot built on NodeJS and Typescript using DiscordJS, DiscordJS-Voice, and Distube.
 Alive Music Bot makes it easy for an everyday user to host their own music bot with *no restrictions*.
+> Alive now ships with [PM2](https://pm2.keymetrics.io/), a process manager and load balancer for Node applications.

 [Alive Music Bot Support Server](https://apeswon.club) ||
 [Frequently Asked Questions](https://apeswon.club)